zenomt/rtmfp-cpp/test/tcserver.md

 for a stream name at a time; however, there can be any number of distinctly named streams published in the same App at the same time.

 Note: By convention, the `app` designator is typically set to the path component of the `tcUrl` member of the `connect` command’s argument object, without the leading slash (if any).
 However, this is not required.

+If the `app` member is not present in the `connect` command's argument object, the App name will be derived from the `tcUrl` member in the conventional way.
+If neither the `app` nor `tcUrl` members are present, the connection will be rejected.

 ## Authentication

 One or more _authentication master keys_ can be set with the `-k` and `-K` command-line options.
 If at least one key is set, then an _authentication token_ is required to connect.

+The `connect` command can take up to two additional string arguments after the required command argument object.
+If one string argument is given, it is interpreted as an _App-wide authentication token_.
+If two string arguments are given, the first is interpreted as a _user name_, and the second is interpreted as a _user-specific authentication token_ (or password).

-An authentication token is the HMAC-SHA-256 keyed hash (expressed in lower-case hexadecimal) of the App name with an authentication master key.
-For example, for the App named `live/12345` and authentication master key `supersecret`, the authentication token would be
+The App-wide authentication token is the HMAC-SHA-256 keyed hash (expressed in lower-case hexadecimal) of the App name with an authentication master key.
+For example, for the App named `live/12345` and authentication master key `supersecret`, the App-wide authentication token would be

     HMAC-SHA-256(k="supersecret", m="live/12345")
     df41d9cbe74f325250d6e0346dcd9e95fb837892f4a927c27cecf2664d639786

+The user-specific authentication token is the HMAC-SHA-256 with an authentication master key of the concatenation of the user name, an `@` (`COMMERCIAL AT`) character, and the App name.
+For example, for a user name of `mike`, an App named `live/12345`, and authentication master key `supersecret`, the user-specific authentication token would be

+    HMAC-SHA-256(k="supersecret", m="mike@live/12345")
+    8bddf00ca7e31862fe17872c463df61eafde6518f565cb3def0e82a3b2d639d7

-For convenience, the `tcserver` command can calculate this for you:
+For convenience, the `tcserver` command can calculate these for you:

-    $ ./tcserver -k supersecret live/12345
+    $ ./tcserver -k supersecret live/12345 mike@live/12345
     ,auth,df41d9cbe74f325250d6e0346dcd9e95fb837892f4a927c27cecf2664d639786,live/12345
+    ,auth,8bddf00ca7e31862fe17872c463df61eafde6518f565cb3def0e82a3b2d639d7,mike@live/12345

-The authentication token is given as the first normal argument to the `connect` command, where the user name would go in a traditional `NetConnection.connect()`:
+Give the App-wide authentication token as the first and only argument to the `connect` command after the command argument object, where the user name would go in a traditional `NetConnection.connect()`:

     "connect"
     1.0